 Every lender has unique criteria to evaluate how much they will lend a business, if at all, based on the perceived ability to repay the loan.
 This is called underwriting.
 Different lenders have different risk appetites – but more risk comes with a higher interest rate.
 And if it’s not, it’s a good idea to check for hidden fees and charges.
-Your business turnover will usually be the biggest factor determining the maximum loan amount.
+Your annual turnover will usually be the biggest factor determining the maximum loan amount.
 Higher monthly revenues will show business lenders that your business can sustain a larger loan.

 The general financial health of your business will also affect this decision, and lenders will typically look at other factors.
 These include your credit score, any debts, business finances, other loans you have/had, your industry and the age of your business.